yahayadanjuma/SBD-AIS-Exercise/Exc_7/README.md

 ## Windows Struggles
 If you can't ping each other, your Windows is probably blocking ICMP Echo Requests.
 Have a look here: https://superuser.com/questions/1683853/cannot-ping-a-windows-11-machine

+If nothing works on Windows, [install Ubuntu in a VM](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), give the VM access to the hosts networks and install Docker.